 net.exe stop superfetch

+3) Click the Update button next to any flagged drivers to automatically download and install the correct version of that driver (you can do this with the FREE version).
 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

 How can I Enable Superfetch?If disabling Superfetch does more harm to your PC than good, you should consider getting it back.
 Here is how you do it: 1) On your keyboard, press Windows logo key and R at the same time.
 Then type in services.msc and press Enter button.

 2) Press S key on your keyboard to faster locate Superfetch service.
 When you see it, double-click it.